 You’ll be given an asylum registration card while you wait for your application to be processed.
 This typically takes around six months.
 During this time, you won’t be able to work but will be able to access health services in the UK and the British education system for any children aged under 18.

-The current benefit for asylum-seekers in the UK is £37.75 a week.
+The current benefit for asylum-seekers in the UK is £40.85 a week.
 This can be increased by up to £5 a week if you have a child aged 3 or younger.
 Asylum-seekers are housed either in temporary accommodation or in an asylum detention center.
-Housing and financial support is available using the ASF1 form.
+Housing and financial support are available using the ASF1 form.

-Successful applicants will be given leave to remain in the UK for five years, after which time they can apply for an extension if the circumstances regarding returning to their home country remain similar.
-Alternatively, they can apply for a UK settlement permit are eligible.
+Successful applicants will be given leave to remain in the UK for five years as refugees, after which time they can apply for an extension if the circumstances regarding returning to their home country remain similar.
+Alternatively, they can apply for a UK settlement permit and are eligible.
 There is no fee for this if you are a refugee.

 Rejected asylum-seekers will be required to leave the UK within a specified time, although they can appeal the verdict.